-Group classes Held in Philadelphia and Quakertown, puppy training classes and dog training classes are a great starting point.
-We teach basic through advanced levels—all built around teaching real-world reliability, focus, control and of course, obedience.
-When you're done with manners, dogs also love our Agility, Circus Dog Tricks and Super Sniffer Nosework classes.
+Group classes Held in East Falls, Philadelphia and Quakertown, we have programs for puppies and dog built around humanely teaching real-world reliability, focus, control and of course, obedience.
+Upon completing a starter program and B-Dog 1, dogs have what they need to participate in our Agility, Circus Dog Tricks and Super Sniffer Nosework classes.

 Workshops We offer occasional single-session workshops, sometimes humans only, sometimes dogs are invited.
 Topics range from body language to dog park play to brain games and dog sports.